 In addition, the structure of your questionnaire can discourage respondents from participating in your data collection process.
 Question order bias is a typical example here.
 In this case, the survey design subtly nudges respondents towards a pattern of answers—you may find respondents choosing a specific answer-option or rating continuously.

 More than the broad survey error categories, researchers also face different types of errors in survey research.
 Knowing these errors would help you avoid them and create a more valid research process.
+Here are some common errors to avoid when conducting surveys

 A coverage error happens when some members of your research population are ignored in your data collection process due to one reason or the other.
 For example, if your product appeals to people aged 18–25 and 26–40, but the latter is unrepresented in your research, it leads to a coverage error.